nandangupta-security/CloudSecAIBot/README.md

 **Overview**

-    This project provides a powerful and easy-to-use tool that integrates with your MCP (Model Control Platform) and makes AWS CLI calls to gather critical security-related information from your AWS subscription.
+    This project provides a powerful and easy-to-use tool that integrates with your MCP (Model Context Protocol) and makes calls using AWS CLI to gather critical security-related information from your AWS subscription.

-    It is specifically designed to help users quickly identify potential misconfigurations in their AWS environment — making it an essential utility for cloud security assessments.
+    It is specifically designed to help users quickly identify potential misconfigurations in their AWS environment — making it an handy utility for cloud security assessments.

 **Key Features**